RouleThomas/WagnerLab_Analyses/Tian_2022_RNAseq.md

 4. Data vizualization

+*There is many other plot, explore [doc](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-matrix-input) to know more.*\
+Here, let's focus on plotMA and PCA

-***plotMA*** LFC variable over the mean of normalized counts for all the samples in the DESeqDataSet.
+***plotMA to broadly show there is many DEGs*** LFC variable over the mean of normalized counts for all the samples in the DESeqDataSet.
 Points will be colored red if the adjusted p value is less than 0.1.\
 Better to do it on shrunken log2 fold changes (as it remove noise associated with LFC from low count genes).
 ```R
 plotMA(resLFC, ylim=c(-2,2))